Cost of Care Survey

 The world’s population is aging at a faster rate than ever before and people are living longer.
 Every day until 2030, 10,000 Baby Boomers will turn 65a and 7 out of 10 people will require long term care in their lifetime.b

 Calculate the Cost of Care in your area

 ENTER AND SELECT CITY, STATE OR ZIP CODE for location 1

 SELECT COST BY PERIOD

 CALCULATE FUTURE COST

 About Cost of Care Survey

-For 16 years, Genworth has tracked the cost of long term care services nationwide to help families understand and plan for their long term care needs.
+Since, 2004, Genworth has tracked the cost of long term care services nationwide to help families understand and plan for their long term care needs.
 Conducted annually by the CareScout® research team, the survey results have become the foundation for long term care planning.
 Get answers to frequently asked questions and additional details into the research methodology used for the Genworth Cost of Care Survey.